Dhampus Sarangkot Hiking Price

 Optimum Time to Hike Dhampus Sarangkot

-The optimum time to hike Dhampus Sarangkot is spring (March to May) and autumn (September to November).
+The optimum time to hike to Dhampus Sarangkot is spring (March to May) and autumn (September to November).
 The sky is clear and the weather is stable at this time, offering the best Himalaya views.
-Temperatures are nice, so the hike is pleasant.
-Spring season is full of blooming rhododendrons and greenery, and autumn has cool weather and good scenery.
-Winter (December to February) is an option but it could be chilly, especially at higher altitudes.
+The temperatures are nice, so the hike is pleasant.
+The spring season is full of blooming rhododendrons and greenery, and autumn has cool weather and good scenery.
+Winter (December to February) is an option, but it could be chilly, especially at higher altitudes.
 The monsoon (June to August) is not ideal for rain and slippery trails.

 Dhampus Sarangkot Hiking Itinerary